McFranko/FrankocoinCore/readme.md

 ```
 One other notable thing is that in bitcoin, a scripted transaction takes up more
 and more space the more complex the transaction gets.
 In Frankocoin, the
-transaction script is always the same 16 bytes.
+transaction code is always the same 16 bytes.